Hirwa-Joric/Kinyarwanda-Voice-Assistant/MANUAL.md

- # Kinyarwanda Voice Assistant Manual
+# Kinyarwanda Voice Assistant Documentation

 ## Overview

-The Kinyarwanda Voice Assistant is a mini voice assistant that:
+The Kinyarwanda Voice Assistant is a voice interface that:
 1. Accepts speech input in Kinyarwanda
 2. Transcribes the speech to text using KinyaWhisper
-3. Matches the text to predefined questions using NLP
+3. Matches the text to predefined questions using NLP and vector embeddings
 4. Responds with an appropriate answer in Kinyarwanda
 5. Converts the answer back to speech